Address: St Edward’s School, Woodstock Road, Oxford, OX2 7NN

 Head Teacher’s Philosophy

-We deliberately select on ambition, energy and curiosity rather than on raw test results; we actively seek a community in which a broad range of academic abilities is represented.
+In Teddies pupils, we look for academic ambition and a genuine eagerness to be involved in everything the School has to offer; we actively seek a community in which a broad range of academic abilities is represented.
 Our character is shaped by our pupils’ willingness to engage – with each other, in the classroom, on stage, on the sports field, in the recital room – and in our local community.

 - A green and spacious 100-acre site in the vibrant university city of Oxford.

-- Innovative new courses, Pathways and Perspectives, to be introduced from September to enhance the GCSE programme.
+- Innovative new courses, Pathways and Perspectives, adding further academic rigour to the GCSE programme.

 - An outstanding pupil programme of volunteering and community activities.